harshita2201301024/obsidian/data/Startup/Shilpa.md

 1. Shilpa will be happy with her business, working remotely
 2. Scope of lot of future growth
 3. Family Time
-4. We will be saving 3.5 Lakh Per Month
+4. We will be saving minimum l3.5 Lakh Per Month

 **CONS:**
 1. Risk Involved, if i lost my job